 Once you have linked the Objective to another, you can see the relationship between them in the “Alignment” section at the bottom right of the page.

-Note: Company Objectives can only link to other Company Objectives (since they are top-level goals).
+- Company Objectives can only link to other Company Objectives (since they are top-level goals).
 Team level Objectives can link to any Objective (team/company).

 Linking Objectives via the Objective page

-Seeing how the Objective links with other Objectives
+Seeing how OKRs link with other OKRs

 Updating the progress of OKRs should ideally be done on a weekly basis.
 You can update OKRs in the “My OKRs” page, the main Objective view page, or the Key Results view page itself.
 In the Key Results view page, besides using the progress bar slider, you can manually key in the exact value of the Key Result metric.